By Aly | First published August 4, 2018 | Last modified March 30, 2023

 Vaginal progesterone is of course not possible in transfeminine people who have not undergone vaginoplasty.
 And in those who have undergone vaginoplasty, the lining of the neovagina is either skin (penile inversion vaginoplasty) or intestine (sigmoid colon vaginoplasty) rather than the normal vaginal mucosa.
-As such, the absorptive characteristics of neovaginal administration are likely not the same as vaginal administration (Aly W., 2018).
-It’s notable that transdermal progesterone achieves very low progesterone levels similarly to oral progesterone and is not a good option for progesterone therapy (Wiki; Hermann et al., 2005; Wiki-Graph).
+As such, the absorptive characteristics of neovaginal administration are likely not the same as vaginal administration (Aly, 2018).
+It is notable that transdermal progesterone achieves very low progesterone levels similarly to oral progesterone and is not a good option for progesterone therapy (Wiki; Hermann et al., 2005; Graph).
 Progesterone levels with neovaginal administration of progesterone in those who have undergone penile inversion vaginoplasty are likely to be low similarly.

-Rectal progesterone is an excellent route that achieves high progesterone levels comparable to the levels of progesterone that occur during the normal luteal phase (Wiki; Wiki-Graphs).
+Rectal progesterone is an excellent route that achieves high progesterone levels comparable to the levels of progesterone that occur during the normal luteal phase (Wiki; Graphs).
 It has a somewhat short duration and twice daily use may be warranted for more sustained levels however.
 A more important problem is that the availability of pharmaceutical rectal progesterone suppositories throughout the world is limited and they are not marketed in most countries (Wiki).
 In any case, rectal progesterone suppositories may be available from compounding pharmacies in some countries.
-In addition, oral micronized progesterone capsules are available ubiquitously and have been administered vaginally instead of orally with success (Miles et al., 1994).
-Administration of oral micronized progesterone capsules rectally instead of orally likewise appears to be effective and seems to achieve much higher progesterone levels than oral administration (Aly W., 2019).
-However, rectal administration of oral progesterone capsules has not been formally studied and some transfeminine people have reported obtaining only low progesterone levels with this route.
+In addition, oral micronized progesterone capsules are available ubiquitously and have been administered vaginally instead of orally with success (Miles et al., 1994; Wang et al., 2019).
+Administration of oral micronized progesterone capsules rectally instead of orally likewise may be effective and may achieve much higher progesterone levels than oral administration (Aly, 2018).
+However, rectal administration of oral progesterone capsules has not been formally studied.
 Although rectal progesterone is effective, it is fairly inconvenient.
 This may be especially true with long-term therapy.
 In any case, of the available non-oral forms of progesterone, rectal progesterone is probably the best overall.

-Sublingual progesterone appears to achieve high and more physiological progesterone levels but has a very short duration and necessitates administration several times per day (Wiki; Wiki-Graph).
+Sublingual progesterone appears to achieve high and more physiological progesterone levels than oral progesterone but has a short duration of highly elevated progesterone levels similarly and necessitates administration several times per day (Wiki; Graph).
 Moreover, although sublingual progesterone may have been more widely available in the past (Wiki), it is available today only in a couple of Eastern European countries (Wiki).
 It might be available from compounding pharmacies in some countries however.
-While never formally studied, some have described administration of oral micronized progesterone sublingually instead of orally (Aly W., 2019).
+While never formally studied, it may be possible to use oral micronized progesterone capsules sublingually instead of orally.
 However, this route is complicated by the fact that this form of progesterone is suspended in oil within gelatin capsules.
 Hence, sublingual administration of oral micronized progesterone is likely to be difficult and potentially unpleasant.
-Freezing of oral micronized progesterone capsules for easier sublingual use has been suggested but little information is available on this as a possible route.

-As an alternative to progesterone, progestins may be used as progestogens instead.
-Many progestins have off-target actions such as weak androgenic and/or glucocorticoid activity that make them unfavorable for use in transfeminine hormone therapy.
-Examples of such progestins include medroxyprogesterone acetate (MPA) and most of the 19-nortestosterone derivatives like norethisterone and levonorgestrel.
-In any case, there are a number of progestins with more favorable profiles lacking these activities that can be used instead with fewer concerns.
-Some examples of such progestins include low-dose cyproterone acetate (CPA) (Aly W., 2019), drospirenone (Aly W., 2019), dienogest, nomegestrol acetate (NOMAC), and hydroxyprogesterone caproate (OHPC).
-In contrast to progesterone, no progestins are known to produce neurosteroid metabolites or associated activity.
+As an alternative to progesterone, progestins may be used as progestogens instead (Aly, 2018).
+Many progestins have off-target actions such as weak androgenic and/or glucocorticoid activity that make them unfavorable for use in transfeminine hormone therapy (Kuhl, 2005; Aly, 2018).
+Examples of such progestins include medroxyprogesterone acetate (MPA) and most of the 19-nortestosterone derivatives like norethisterone and levonorgestrel (Kuhl, 2005; Aly, 2018).
+In any case, there are a number of progestins with more favorable profiles that can be used instead and with fewer concerns (Kuhl, 2005).
+Some examples of such progestins include low-dose cyproterone acetate (CPA) (Aly, 2019), drospirenone, dienogest, nomegestrol acetate (NOMAC), hydroxyprogesterone caproate (OHPC), and dihydroxyprogesterone acetophenide (DHPA; also known as algestone acetophenide).
+These are all progestogens without undesirable off-target activities (Kuhl, 2005).
+Dydrogesterone is another progestin without unfavorable off-target activity but has an atypical progestogenic profile and isn’t guaranteed to produce the same full spectrum of progestogenic effect as non-oral progesterone and other progestogens (Wiki).
+In contrast to progesterone, no progestins are known to produce neurosteroid metabolites or associated activity (Kuhl, 2005).

 In conclusion, oral progesterone achieves very low progesterone levels at typical clinical doses and produces only weak progestogenic effects that seem to be far from physiologically adequate.
 Although use of higher doses of oral progesterone is likely to achieve higher progesterone levels, such doses are likely to be impractical because progesterone levels will still be low even at higher doses and the neurosteroid side effects of oral progesterone will be much more substantial and difficult to tolerate.